Revisiting mass-radius relationships for exoplanet populations: a machine learning insight: Data and methods

 \subsection{Data pre-processing}

 We aim to predict the planetary radius as the target variable, using other physical parameters as features.
-Because the parameters have different ranges, we transfer them to a logarithmic space.
+As the parameters have different ranges, we transfer them to a logarithmic space.
 In data analysis, the ultimate results might be affected by some unreliable measurements in the sample.
-In ML and statistics, there are diverse methods to detect these unusual observations in a dataset.
-We choose the Local Outlier Factor (LOF) to identify and remove observations with abnormal distances from other values.
+In machine learning and statistics, there are diverse methods to detect these unusual observations in a dataset.
+We choose the Local Outlier Factor (LOF) method to identify and remove observations with abnormal distances from other values.
+The technique is often used with multidimensional datasets, like our eight-dimensional one, which has different densities and types of outliers.
 The LOF uses two hyperparameters: neighborhood size ($k$), which defines the neighborhood for local density calculation, and contamination ($c$), which specifies the proportion of outliers in the dataset \citep{breunig2000lof,chandola2009anomaly}.
-By choosing $k=20$ and $c=0.10$, the LOF method is run twice: once for all parameters including $P$, $E$, $M_{p}$, $R_{p}$, $M_{s}$, $R_{s}$, $Met$, and $T_{eff}$, then for planetary mass and radius, which are known to be highly correlated.
+By choosing $k=20$ and $c=0.05$, the LOF method is run twice: once for all parameters including $P$, $e$, $M_{p}$, $R_{p}$, $M_{s}$, $R_{s}$, Fe/H, and $T_{\text{eff}}$, then for planetary mass and radius, which are known to be highly correlated.
 Altogether, the LOF detects 76 data points as outliers.
+Appendix~\ref{appA} describes the process of identifying outliers in detail.